Updating Your Mid-Century House?

 Americans produced more food than they could eat, more clothing than they could wear, more steel than they could use, and pumped more than half of all the world's oil.

-But, there was no housing to be had.
+But, there was still the prolem of housing, there was none to be had.

 The GI Bill

-The ideal of actually owning a home was a distant dream to the average wage earner.
+Few young Americans owned their own home in 1945.
+Most young families rented.
+The ideal of actually owning a home was a distant dream to the average wage-earner.

 It took years and years to save enough for the hefty down payment demanded by the banks on even a modest house.
 Many people simply could never do it.